geocomPP/sdv/chapter.md

 ~~~~

 It is well worth looking at the *Color Brewer* palettes developed by
-Cynthia Brewer.
-These are designed to be colour blind safe and
+Cynthia Brewer (see http://colorbrewer2.org).
+These are designed to be
-perceptually uniform such that no one colour jumps out more than any
+colour blind safe and perceptually uniform such that no one colour jumps
-others.
-This latter characteristic is important when trying to produce
+out more than any others.
+This latter characteristic is important when
-impartial maps.
-R has a package that contains the colour palettes and
+trying to produce impartial maps.
+R has a package that contains the
-these can be easily utlised by ggplot2.
+colour palettes and these can be easily utlised by ggplot2.

 ~~~~ {.r}
 library(RColorBrewer)